 The low secure unit is called Aspen Wood.
 Construction by IHP and Vinci began at Maghull Health Park in 2021 and the building will be ready for staff training and familiarisation on schedule in autumn 2023.

 Aspen Wood will have two wards, with their names chosen by service users: Hodder Ward (for female service users) and Mitton Ward (for males).
 There will also be a gym, café and a variety of therapeutic and clinical spaces.
 There will be public art, designed alongside service users, as well as extensive gardens and open spaces.
 Aspen Wood has been designed to provide a safe, therapeutic environment to support some of the most complex patients in the NHS, and enable them to move through services and reduce the length of stay.

 Positive assurance has been received from our external audit partners about the construction work, which is on schedule and meeting approval conditions.
 There are over 200 people on site each day building Aspen Wood including a local workforce.
 The building is on course to meet BREEAM environmental construction standards.
 In recent months, guests including governors and local stakeholders have visited the site to assess progress.

-Guests visiting the new build include our clinical and therapy staff, Trust governors, NHS commissioners and local stakeholders.
-As the site progresses we’ll welcome families, carers and service users to see Aspen Wood for themselves.
-In May 2023, the site was shortlisted for a Design in Mental Health Award for the engagement with service users by the Trust and our architects Gilling Dod.
+During construction, guests visiting the site have included our clinical and therapy staff, Trust governors, NHS commissioners and local stakeholders.
+Ahead of the opening we’ll welcome families, carers and service users to see Aspen Wood for themselves.

 Our Chief Executive Prof Joe Rafferty talks about the care benefits of Aspen Wood Unit as work began on site in the Maghull Health Park.